amleshkashyap/moreRailsEtc/ds_algo/impls/data_structures/advanced/README.md

     - The fixup algorithm will run only for a non-root, black (x)
     - Its goal is to move a black color to ancestors [upto the root], so that all simple paths from the root have 1 less black node - it doesn't try to replenish the lost black node within the subtree except for one case (Case-4).
-    - Handling T.nil for (x) and (w) -
-      - Since (o) was black, (z) had at least 1 black node (2 if (x) existed) in its left subtree (towards (o)) - hence, (w) must exist.
-      - At the end of Case-1, (w) becomes it's own older left child, which might've been T.nil
-      - At the end of Case-2, (w) is not required immediately and hence it being T.nil is irrelevant - it can be in subsequent steps.
-      - At the end of Case-3, (w) is definitely not T.nil as it is it's own left red node (which couldn't be T.nil).
-      - At the end of Case-4, (w) being T.nil is irrelevant.
     - The only scenario when it can replenish the lost black node is when the sibling tree of (x) had excessive red nodes which could be converted to black along with a rotation.
 Case-4 provides that red right child with a black parent in the sibling tree, wherein a left rotation and recoloring of the rotated node to black leads to restoring of properties.